Skatteetaten/aurora/docs/documentation/aurora-config.md

 the objects that supports the application on OpenShift are generated, but it also affects the different types of integrations that are supported.

-#### release
+#### deploy
-The release deployment type is used for deploying applications using the conventions from the Aurora Platform.
+The deploy deployment type is used for deploying applications using the conventions from the Aurora Platform.
 You can read more about these conventions here: [How we Develop and Build our Applications](https://skatteetaten.github.io/aurora/documentation/openshift/#how-we-develop-and-build-our-applications).
 This is the deployment type that will be most commonly used when deploying internally built applications.
 This will provide integrations with the rest of the NTAs infrastructure and generate the necessary objects to OpenShift to support